dovh11/MITx-6.00.1x-Intro-CS-Prog-Python/README.md

-This is my solution for all problem sets in the course **MITx 6.00.1x: Introduction to Computer Science and Programming Using Python.**
+This is my solutions for all problem sets in the course **MITx 6.00.1x: Introduction to Computer Science and Programming Using Python.**